First Year in Our Program Information

 Another thing to be clear on - while kids do wrestle off for "starting spots" on the team, the coaching staff has the right to pick any line-up we want to give our team the best chance for winning a competition (like every other sport).
 Most of the time the wrestle off winner is the starter, but sometimes we'll bump a wrestler up in weight class against a certain school to take advantage of a weakness for the other team.
 That one wrestler changing weight classes for that one competition has a ripple affect and will cause other changes too.
 So wrestle offs do matter, but the coach picks the line-up.

 What about competitions/tournaments, how's that whole thing work?
-On the "parent" section of this site is a section just about that - both for you and your wrestler.
+On the "parent" section of this site is a section titled Tournament Suggestions/Information - both for you and your wrestler.

 When attending a wrestling competition (or high school competition of any sport) the expectation is that athletes compete, parents watch and cheer.
 We ask that you do not come down to the bench during a match.
 At tournaments where you can't necessarily see from your bleacher seat, we ask that you find a wall in the gym where you can see, but please stay away from the coaches corner.
 We also ask that you "cheer" and not yell out instructions to your child.
 This is regardless that you've never played the sport before or were a champion in the sport yourself.